The following list is a set of of terms and their definitions used throughout this web site:

 Christian: A man or woman forgiven and regenerated by the power of God in spiritual baptism, at which time he or she is freely given a new nature in conformity with the New Covenant.
 Such a person is a new creation in Christ, and thereby empowered to believe God’s word and manifest genuine love for all those in the body of Christ (1 Cor.
 12:13, 2 Cor.
 5:16-17).

 Church: An assembly of persons gathered together to worship Jesus Christ in two, and only two forms.
-Jesus Christ teaches the Universal Church of all Christians who shall ever live in Mat.
+Jesus Christ taught the Universal Church of all Christians who shall ever live in Mat.
 16:18, and the local church in Mat.
 18:17.
-Following this, the apostolic writings never deviate from these two forms, and hence there is no vague or mystical third form of “the church” in the New Testament.
+Following this, the apostolic writings never deviate from these two forms, and hence there is no vague or mystical third form of “church” in the New Testament.

 Church, Eldership: A local church led by a plurality of scripturally qualified men who share equal authority.
 Scripturally qualified elders, and not young inexperienced men, are to shepherd the local body of Christ (Acts 20:17-32, Titus 1:5, 1 Pet.
 5:5).